raphamorim/raphamorim.github.com/_posts/2026-08-24-introducing-oj.md

 oj boots it in under a second cold or warm, on about an eighth of the memory.

-One honest caveat, and oj prints it on boot: it **skips [`vite-plugin-checker`](https://github.com/fi3ework/vite-plugin-checker)**, the plugin that runs `tsc` in a background worker and overlays type errors in the browser. oj cannot host that one (it wants a full Vite dev server that oj does not provide), so it logs <code style="overflow-wrap: anywhere; white-space: normal;">skipping unsupported plugin "vite-plugin-checker"</code> and carries on.
-The app it serves is the same either way; you just do not get the in-browser type overlay, and Vite's numbers above include the worker that oj never starts.
+One thing doesn't carry over: oj **skips [`vite-plugin-checker`](https://github.com/fi3ework/vite-plugin-checker)**, the plugin that runs `tsc` in a background worker and overlays type errors in the browser. oj can't host it (it wants a full Vite dev server that oj doesn't provide), so it logs <code style="overflow-wrap: anywhere; white-space: normal;">skipping unsupported plugin "vite-plugin-checker"</code> on boot and carries on.
+The app it serves is the same either way, you just don't get the in-browser type overlay.

+^ Keep in mind that Vite's numbers above include that `tsc` worker, which oj never starts.
+I plan to add support for that eventually, but more info about that in the future.

-Then I pointed it at something much bigger: [Twenty](https://github.com/twentyhq/twenty), an open-source CRM whose front-end is around 15,000 modules and leans on the *whole* hard surface at once, zero-runtime CSS-in-JS via `@wyw-in-js`, a Linaria/SWC macro pipeline, `vite-plugin-svgr`, and a pile of CommonJS and UMD dependencies.
+Then I pointed it at something much bigger: [Twenty](https://github.com/twentyhq/twenty), an open-source CRM whose front-end is around 15,000 modules and uses every hard thing at once: zero-runtime CSS-in-JS via `@wyw-in-js`, a Linaria/SWC macro pipeline, `vite-plugin-svgr`, and a pile of CommonJS and UMD dependencies.
 Getting it to boot and render took another stack of compatibility fixes (CommonJS named-export interop, `browser`-field stubs, the wyw resolver), and it runs, and it stays ahead:

 | | cold start | warm start | memory |
 |---|---|---|---|